Projects We’re Funding

 As the UCI and Queen of Hearts Foundation partnership and fundraising flourishes, the goal is to implement: patient care through Ann’s Clinic for education and awareness through symposiums and fellowships, and research opportunities through the Queen of Hearts Research Laboratory that opened in July 2010 at UC Irvine’s Sprague Hall.

 Ann’s Clinic is open one day a week.
 The clinic has permanent signage and information to ensure that visitors to the suite are made aware of the clinic even on the days it is not open.
-Materials and information is in the works to support the Ovarian Cancer Center of Excellence within the overall cancer campaign and the Queen of Hearts Foundation.

 Below is a list of what the Queen of Hearts Foundation is funding within Ann’s Clinic: